-The Omaha Star, in existence for more than 70 years, has been Nebraska’s largest African American newspaper and the city’s most effective device to improve the lives of African Americans.
-Since 1938, the policy of the Omaha Star has been to print only positive news and to be a vigilant champion for African-American progress.
-Located in the heart of Omaha’s African American community, two blocks south of 24th & Lake Street, the Omaha Star building is a surviving symbol of culture, strength, positive journalism, information and education to individuals in Omaha and the surrounding areas.
+The Omaha Star, the oldest Black Female founded and run newspaper in the country, has been Nebraska’s largest African-American newspaper and the city’s most effective vehicle for improving the lives of African Americans.
+Since 1938, the policy of The Omaha Star has been to print positive news and to be a vigilant champion for African-American progress.
+Located in the heart of Omaha’s African-American community, two blocks south of 24th and Lake Streets, the Omaha Star building is a surviving symbol of culture, strength, journalism, information and education to individuals in Omaha and the surrounding areas.

-The Omaha Star, with its circulation of approximately 30,000, was found in a survey conducted in 2001 to be read six times before being discarded.
+The Omaha Star, with an audience of approximately 30,000, was found in a survey conducted in 2001 to be read six times before being discarded.
 In its history, The Omaha Star has never missed an edition.
-Its archives are a miniature history of Omaha’s black community, a population of well over 60,000 people.
+Its archives are a miniature history of Omaha’s Black community, a population of well over 90,000 people.